jamesaduncan/osom.guide/src/executive.md

 ### Establish Services

-The Executive establishes a service by publishing a Service Contract and appointing a Service Manager for the service.
+The Executive establishes a service by publishing a Service Contract, allocating a budget and appointing a Service Manager for the service.
 Typically, a new service will start the service lifecycle in discovery and progress through alpha and beta where the contract will be refined until it is live.

 In some instances - for example, as OSOM is adopted in an existing organisation - a service contract may be written for a service that